sftcd/openssl/esnistuff/README.md

   build - I made such a build and am using it help me develop my code

-In terms of integrating with openssl, I've added most of the client-side code, but nothing on the server-side yet.
+In terms of integrating with openssl, I've added most of the client-side code for a basic use of ``s_client``, but nothing on the server-side yet and haven't done any significant testing.
-The esni ctos (client-to-server) function is done and is called when a connection is attempted.
-The ClientHello is then sent including that value, but it's still to fully work out...

 # Random notes